ericdemers/static-portfolio/documentation/UserInterfaceSpecification.md

 Anytime a curve is selected, a trash can icon and a copy icon are displayed on the top menu.

-When a curve is selected, the set of currently applied constraints is displayed graphically directly on the curve and the set of possible constraints to add are shown on the left menu.
+When a curve is selected, the set of currently applied constraints is displayed graphically directly on the curve and the set of possible constraints to add are shown on the right menu.
 To add one you just press the icon.
 To delete a constraint, you select it and press the trash can icon.

 To rotate a symmetry axis, for example, you select a curve and apply a plan transformation to the curve.